-Conclusions To conclude, managing personal information in compliance with the evolving regulatory landscape is complex but cannot be ignored.
+To conclude, managing personal information in compliance with the evolving regulatory landscape is complex but cannot be ignored.
 The protection of an individual's personal information is one of their fundamental human rights.
 Laws exist around the world to protect these rights in an environment where business and data related to personal lives are becoming increasingly globalized.
 The European GDPR has been introduced to ensure that collection and processing of PII are conducted lawfully, and it supports the cross-border data flows required to enable the EU Digital Single Market.

 The European GDPR recognizes that certification mechanisms for demonstrating compliance with regulations go a long way to increasing trust in how organizations treat personal data, whilst creating business opportunities through providing assurance between organizations.
 This is especially true if certification is implemented consistently between EU member states and beyond the borders of Europe to enable global commerce and business.

-The introduction of ISO/IEC 27552 is a necessary addition to the existing standards portfolio.
-Implementing the controls specified in ISO/IEC 27552 should enable an organization to document evidence on of how it handles the processing of personal information.
+The introduction of ISO/IEC 27701 is a necessary addition to the existing standards portfolio.
+Implementing the controls specified in ISO/IEC 27701 should enable an organization to document evidence on of how it handles the processing of personal information.
 Such evidence may be used to facilitate agreements with business partners where the processing of personal information is mutually relevant and in the event of gaining a widely accepted certification mechanism, can assist in demonstrating compliance with data protection laws such as GDPR.

-BSI/AU/190 Why BSI?
+Why BSI?

 BSI has been at the forefront of information security standards since 1995, having produced the world's first standard, BS 7799, now ISO/IEC 27001, the world's most popular information security standard.
 And we haven't stopped there, addressing the new emerging issues such as privacy, cyber and cloud security.
-That's why we're best placed to help you Working with over 86,000 clients across 193 countries, BSI is a truly international business with skills and experience across a number of sectors including automotive, aerospace, built environment, food, and healthcare.
+That's why we're best placed to help you

+Working with over 86,000 clients across 193 countries, BSI is a truly international business with skills and experience across a number of sectors including automotive, aerospace, built environment, food, and healthcare.
 Through its expertise in Standards Development and Knowledge Solutions, Assurance and Professional Services, BSI improves business performance to help clients grow sustainably, manage risk and ultimately be more resilient.

 Our products and services

 Knowledge

 The core of our business centres on the knowledge that we create and impart to our clients.

 In the standards arena we continue to build our reputation as an expert body, bringing together experts from industry to shape standards at local, regional and international levels.
 In fact, BSI originally created eight of the world's top 10 management system standards.

+Assurance

-Assurance Independent assessment of the conformity of a process or product to a particular standard ensures that our clients perform to a high level of excellence.
+Independent assessment of the conformity of a process or product to a particular standard ensures that our clients perform to a high level of excellence.
 We train our clients in world-class implementation and auditing techniques to ensure they maximize the benefits of standards.
-Compliance To experience real, long-term benefits, our clients need to ensure ongoing compliance to a regulation, market need or standard so that it becomes an embedded habit.
-We provide a range of services and differentiated management tools which help facilitate this process.